djcolon/helder_uk/content/articles/ec2_auto_scheduling/index.md

 determined whether the machine was "in window" from the assigned tags.
 If so it made sure it was running, and if not it would stop the machine.

-We now had the flexibility to schedule instances quite flexibly, but there were still two shortcomings to the approach.
+We now had the flexibility to schedule instances flexibly, but there were still two shortcomings to the approach.

 ### Maintenance windows

 Machines often need to be powered on at set times, often during the night, to carry out important functions.
 Patches are applied and batches are run.
 We needed to account for that.
-The concept of maintenance windows was introduced.
 We introduced the capability to apply maintenance windows; consisting of a start- and stop-time and an optional days array; to both individual instances and globally across al instances.
 An array in the script contains the global